Sijaaz/tech241-linux/README.md

-**What is bash?**

-Bourne Again SHell (Bash)
+# <u> **Scripts** </u>

+## <u>**What is bash?**</u>

-1) Bash stands for Bourne Again SHell.
+1. Bash stands for Bourne Again SHell.

-2) It is a command-line shell and scripting language.
+2. It is a command-line shell and scripting language.

-3) Default shell for Unix-based operating systems like Linux and macOS.
+3. Default shell for Unix-based operating systems like Linux and macOS.

-4) Provides a text-based interface for interacting with the operating system.
+4. Provides a text-based interface for interacting with the operating system.

-5) Allows executing commands to navigate directories, run programs, manipulate files and folders, and manage system settings.
+5. Allows executing commands to navigate directories, run programs, manipulate files and folders, and manage system settings.

-6) Supports scripting, enabling the creation of Bash scripts to automate tasks and perform complex operations.
+6. Supports scripting, enabling the creation of Bash scripts to automate tasks and perform complex operations.

-7) Bash scripts are files containing a series of commands executed together.
+7. Bash scripts are files containing a series of commands executed together.

-8) Powerful tool for system administration, task automation, and small program development.
+8. Powerful tool for system administration, task automation, and small program development.

-**What is a shell? **
+## <u>**What is a shell?**</u>

-Software which provides an interface to run the commands.
+1. Software which provides an interface to run the commands.

-1) A shell acts as a mediator between the user and the operating system.
+2. A shell acts as a mediator between the user and the operating system.

-2) It accepts commands from the user, interprets them, and communicates with the operating system to execute those commands.
+3. It accepts commands from the user, interprets them, and communicates with the operating system to execute those commands.

-3) The user inputs commands into the shell by typing them as text.
+4. The user inputs commands into the shell by typing them as text.

-4) The shell then processes these commands and performs the requested actions, such as running programs, manipulating files, or configuring system settings.
+5. The shell then processes these commands and performs the requested actions, such as running programs, manipulating files, or configuring system settings.

-5) Shells provide features like command history, command completion (auto-suggesting commands), and the ability to run commands in the background.
+6. Shells provide features like command history, command completion (auto-suggesting commands), and the ability to run commands in the background.

-6) They often have built-in programming features, such as variables, loops, conditionals, and functions, allowing users to write scripts or automate tasks.
+7. They often have built-in programming features, such as variables, loops, conditionals, and functions, allowing users to write scripts or automate tasks.

-7) Shells come in different platforms, with popular ones including Bash (Bourne Again SHell), PowerShell, and Zsh.
+8. Shells come in different platforms, with popular ones including Bash (Bourne Again SHell), PowerShell, and Zsh.

-**Navigating files and folders**
+## **<u>Navigating files and folders** </u>

 ````
-*

 cat command - to print out files

 ps -p <- to specify the shell you are running and process you are running.